tBaxter/recruiter-autoresponse/README.md

 ## the autoresponse

 ```
 Thanks so much for reaching out.
 I'm always interested in hearing about what new and exciting opportunities are out there.
-As a technical leader I'm sure you can imagine that I get a very high volume of recruiters reaching out on LinkedIn.
+I'm sure you can imagine that as a technical leader I get a very high volume of recruiters reaching out on LinkedIn.
 It is a wonderful position of privilege to be in and I'm thankful for it.

 It does however mean that I don't have the time to hop on a call with everyone who reaches out.